Five Ways to Get a Lower Term Life Insurance Premium

 1. Maintain a healthy weight.
 Being overweight adds risk of developing certain medical conditions and is linked with higher mortality.
 If you’ve been maintaining a healthy weight (most insurance companies use the standard height/weight tables to determine “healthy”) consistently over time, it will bode well for you in seeking a lower premium.

 Note that insurers will usually ask if you’ve had a weight change in the last twelve months.
+Your weight and life insurance costs are somewhat intertwined.
 Most people who have lost a dramatic amount of weight during a short period of time tend to gain some or all of it back.
 Life insurance companies take that into account as they consider how to rate your policy.

 2. Don’t smoke (or use any other nicotine-based products).
 Stating the obvious, smoking puts you at a higher risk for all sorts of health issues.
 Don’t pick up the habit, and if you are a smoker, quit as soon as possible.
 The longer it has been since you ceased smoking, the better the rating you’ll get.
 For example, here’s how an insurer might rate you according to your smoking status: